Why Potholes Form and How They Impact Road Safety

 Prevent Escalation of Damage

-The longer road damage goes unfixed, the larger it typically becomes.
+When road damage goes unfixed, it typically grows larger.
 What starts as a minor crack can easily turn into a bigger hole, requiring more time, materials, and money to fix.
 Prompt repairs prevent this costly escalation and help maintain safer roads.

 How Cracked and Damaged Roads Affect Safety